justinyed/Simple_Statistics_and_Data_Cleaning_of_Weather_Data/README.md

 # w4-Stats-and-Data-Cleaning

 ## Exercise 1: Descriptive Statistics
+- [x] Convert all lists to numpy arrays and use numpy to conditionally select elements
+  - `temp[ dates < np.datetime64('2019- 09-07T00:00’)]`

-- [ ] Get range (high and low) for each day (Print it nicely like a weather report)
+- [x] Get temperature high and low for each day (Print it nicely like a weather report)
-- [ ] Plot Mean w/standard deviation for the y error bars by day of week
+- [x] Plot Mean w/standard deviation for the y error bars by day of week
 - [ ] Create a 1-dimensional histogram of:
+  - Use subplots to put two plots in the same figure if needed.
-  - [ ] All variables for the entire week
+  - [ ] All variables for the entire week (one for each)
-  - [ ] For the day that the hurricane passed through
+  - [ ] All variables for the day that the hurricane passed through (one for each)
-  - [ ] Use subplots to put two plots in the same figure if needed.
-- [ ] Convert all lists to numpy arrays and use numpy to conditionally select elements
-  - `temp[ dates < np.datetime64('2019- 09-07T00:00’)]`

 ## Exercise 2: Data Wrangling